Zellement/shantymen-2019/src/gigs/ely-folk-festival.md

 ---
 templateKey: gig-listing
-location: 'Ely Folk Festival '
+location: Norfolk WI @ Scratby
-datetime: '1657450800'
+datetime: '1657803600'
 ---
-Ely Folk Festival is a bijou weekend folk and roots music festival that takes place in the wonderful cathedral city of Ely.
-The Shantymen have been invited to do a 60 min public session at a time yet to be agreed.
+The Shantymen have been invited to perform a 60 min session for the Scratby WI.

+1 x 60 min